mootoday/sveltekit-prisma/README.md

 For more details on how to configure Prisma for your SvelteKit app, please have a look at the corresponding [blog post](https://www.mikenikles.com/blog/svelte-kit-prisma-a-match-made-in-digital-heaven).

-## Changes

-See [28e5866](https://github.com/mikenikles/sveltekit-prisma/commit/28e586689f902b3eccb6acd780922b207edfaf40) for the changes necessary to use Prisma in a SvelteKit app.

 ## Development & Try it

 Click the following button to start an ephemeral development environment on [Gitpod](https://www.gitpod.io/).